Prop 65 Explained

 Proposition 65 contains a unique “citizen-suit"" enforcement provision that allows trial lawyers to rake in millions of dollars from businesses who knowingly or unknowingly fail to meet all of Prop 65's requirements.
 This is akin to a state-sanctioned mafia-like shake-down system.
 Even manufacturers based outside of California are subject to Proposition 65's labeling requirements if they hope to sell their products in the state.
 Manufacturers will now spend considerably more to have their supplements tested and that will have to be for each batch of herbs.
 Plus the routine paperwork of certifying a product meets California requirements may or may not be passed on to consumers.

-Because Prop 65 requires warning labels or signage whenever exposure could cause more than one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime,"" there is no real way for consumers to understand their actual exposure risk.
+Because Prop 65 requires warning labels or signage whenever "exposures could cause more than one excess case of cancer in 100,000 individuals exposed to the chemical over a 70-year lifetime, there is no real way for consumers to understand their actual exposure risk."

 Attempts to reform Proposition 65 have fallen well short of what's needed to eliminate frivolous lawsuits and better educate consumers.
 Nobody seems willing to risk their political career by challenging a consumer protection law.